daniellerch/daniellerch.github.io/stego/aletheia/lsbr-attack-en.md

 Unfortunately, this type of insertion is not very secure and there are many attacks that exploit it.
 The first of these attacks are from the late 1990s, although they evolved significantly in later years.
-Currently, these types of attacks, known as **structural attacks**, are good enough to consider to LSB-R a steganographic technique to avoid.
+Currently, these types of attacks, known as **structural attacks**, are good enough to consider to LSB replacement a steganographic technique to avoid.

-Curiously, there are still many tools that implement LSB-R. For Example [OpenStego](https://www.openstego.com/) and [OpenPuff](https://embeddedsw.net/OpenPuff_Steganography_Home.html), which we analyze in this article.
+Curiously, there are still many tools that implement LSB replacement.
+For Example [OpenStego](https://www.openstego.com/) and [OpenPuff](https://embeddedsw.net/OpenPuff_Steganography_Home.html), which we analyze in this article.